brufftech/tbd/content/observed-habits/index.md

 ## Common code ownership

-Committing to the trunk many times a day requires a broad sense of ownership to code, and a willingness to allow developers to contribute changes to sections of an application or service that they have not previously be involved with.
+Committing to the trunk many times a day requires a broad sense of ownership to code, and a willingness to allow developers to contribute changes to sections of an application or service that they have not previously been involved with.
 This privilege does come with responsibilities and checks.
 The former is to standards, and the checks are by the CI server, and by humans who should honor to do a speedy code review.
 That last, for the highest performing teams, means as soon as the proposed commit is ready.